ConfidenceField¶

 Auto-discharge¶

-When confidence drops below 0.1 due to a contradicted outcome, homeostatic pressure on any CyclicDecayField is automatically resolved (discharged).
+When confidence drops strictly below AUTO_DISCHARGE_CONFIDENCE_THRESHOLD (0.1), homeostatic pressure on any CyclicDecayField is automatically resolved (discharged).
 This prevents low-confidence memories from building urgency.

 API Reference¶